top of page

 Familiar café theme makes legal concepts easier to grasp.
 Includes café storytelling, café explanations, and themed icons (open café doors for access, takeaway bag for portability, etc.).

-When I needed a privacy notice for my blog Blankpage, I refused to create a document just to hide in the footer.
-If I'm doing something, it needs to be useful.
+When I needed a privacy notice for my blog Blankpage, I refused to create a document just to hide it in the footer.
+If I'm doing something, it must be useful.
 But standard legal templates don't serve readers or the brand.
 So I redesigned mine as a blog post and placed it on the homepage alongside my other content.
 This is the story behind turning a legal document into an empowering blog post.

 Project